 Covid-19 Mobile Testing

 We are still glad to inform you that we care so much about our visitors’ health.
-With this, Pamoja Tours and Travel has introduced Mobile Testing system where our client can conveniently have him/herself tested while on the safari at a reasonable cost.
+With this, Pamoja Tours and Travel has introduced a Mobile Testing system where our client can conveniently have him/herself tested while on the safari at a reasonable cost.
 Pamoja Tours and Travel has partnered with accredited laboratories to carry out Covid 19 testing in Uganda.
-The results can be out by 6 Hours, 12 hours or 24 hours depending on the level of need or Emergency
+The results can be out by 6 hours, 12 hours, or 24 hours depending on the level of need or Emergency